MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 Griffies Skew Flux
 ++++++++++++++++++

-:cite:`gr:98` notes that the discretisation of bolus velocities involves multiple layers of differencing and interpolation that potentially lead to noisy fields and computational modes.
+Griffies :cite:`gr:98` notes that the discretisation of bolus velocities involves multiple layers of differencing and interpolation that potentially lead to noisy fields and computational modes.
 He pointed out that the bolus flux can be re-written in terms of a non-divergent flux and a skew-flux: